breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 Alongside events, we focus on advocacy and sharing knowledge.

-In 2025 we published a how-to guide for Covid-safer events, took part in research, signed the Global Pledge for Healthy Indoor Air, and joined memorial and awareness-raising work around Long Covid.
-We ran a webinar with The Sheffield ME Group on Covid safety and connected with other Covid-conscious groups locally and beyond.
+In 2025 we published our how-to guide for Covid-safer events, took part in research, signed the Global Pledge for Healthy Indoor Air, and joined memorial and awareness-raising work around Long Covid.
+We ran a webinar with The Sheffield ME Group on Covid safety and connected with other Covid-conscious groups.

 2025 also saw the launch of [Breathe Easy London](https://london.breathe-easy.uk/), and we’re delighted to welcome them into the Breathe Easy family.